Panel debate video production

 Although the commission brief was only booked for one camera, I decided to also set up a second camera for a wider variety of additional shots to make sure there would be adequate material in case of any possible future edit work.
 While the locked-off camera was filming a continuous wide shot, I also filmed close-ups of the presenters from different angles.
 The whole debate lasted one hour with some questions from the audience at the end of the session.
 In addition to filming the main debate, I also took the opportunity to film arrival shots of some of the guests and also visuals from the follow-on afternoon tea.
 This additional filming came in very useful when requested to provide an edit of the filming of the event.

-After the London craft week debate, I sent my client a link to view the video of the whole debate with burnt in timecode so that they could feedback any specific timings.
+After the London craft week debate, I sent my client a link to view the video of the whole debate with burnt-in timecode so that they could feedback any specific timings.
 I then received a written brief of the discussion highlights and was asked to edit a short video that summarised the whole debate.
-The highlights edit required to me to finely edit the sound and images to make this an engaging and smooth flowing edit.
+The short highlights version required my skills as an experienced promotional trailer editor to me to select and finely edit a selection of the sound and images to creating a dynamic promotional video.

 My final deliverables for this London craft week debate video were one short highlights video and one full-length video of the whole discussion.